Hawthorne, Queensland: Landmarks

-The Hawthorne Cinema complex, on Hawthorne Road, is a classic theatre, opened in the 1940s it contains a large curved screen - one of the largest in Brisbane, as well as 2 smaller screens.
+The Hawthorne Cinema complex, on Hawthorne Road, is a classic theatre.
+Opened in the 1940s it contains a large curved screen - one of the largest in Brisbane, as well as 2 smaller screens.
+Surrounding the cinema precinct are several restaurants, cafes, and boutiques.

-It is part of the Cineplex Australia chain of cinemas, also including the Balmoral, Southbank and the (newly opened) Victoria Point cinema complexes.
-Hawthorne is home to several parks, and has numerous public transport options and a CityCat stop.
-Lourdes Hill College is an independent girls college in the heart of Hawthorne, that opened in 1916.
+Hawthorne Park is a public park located between Hawthorne Road and Riding Road.
+The park occupies approximately 7.2 hectares and contains sporting fields, walking and cycling paths, outdoor fitness facilities, picnic and barbecue areas, and a children's playground known as Livvi's Place.
+Hawthorne Park is home to the Morningside Panthers AFL Club.